Americans love to buy, buy, buy. How else can you explain things like Etsy, subscription boxes and the Apple Watch?

 Companies such as Cuisinart and Baby Brezza have created machines ($100 and up) to strain Junior’s peaches and green beans.
 There’s even a coffeemaker-like machine that mixes baby formula.

 Please.
-The blender or food processor you already own will do the same thing; so will an artfully wielded fork.
+The blender or food processor you already own will do the same thing, and so will an artfully wielded fork.

 Pro tip: Cook up a bunch of veggies, fruits and meats, blend/process them and freeze the food in dabs on cookie sheets.
 Store the frozen kiddie cuisine in containers or bags for the next month’s worth of meals.

-Not so long ago Americans couldn’t seem to get enough of a bizarre garment sold in TV ads called the “Snuggie” — essentially, a blanket with sleeves.
-They’re still available, but thankfully the fuss has died down.
+Not so long ago, Americans couldn’t seem to get enough of a bizarre garment sold in TV ads called the “Snuggie” — essentially, a blanket with sleeves.

 When a colleague found this would be included in the article, she responded with dismay: “I love my Snuggie!”